-Dr. Ayroud is currently Director of the Health Sciences Animal Resource Center (HSARC) for the Cumming School of Medicine at the University of Calgary.
-As Director of the HSARC, Dr. Ayroud provides leadership to the Faculty’s Vivarium and facilitates animal-based research, while maintaining high standards set by regulatory agencies.
+Dr. Ayroud is currently director of the Health Sciences Animal Resource Centre (HSARC) for the Cumming School of Medicine at the University of Calgary.
+As director of the HSARC, Dr. Ayroud provides leadership to the Faculty’s Vivarium and facilitates animal-based research, while maintaining high standards set by regulatory agencies.
 He also provides veterinary clinical leadership through diagnostic and effective treatment of all research animals, assuring the welfare and care of animals in the HSARC and university at large.

 Dr. Ayroud was also involved in the design, construction, and operation of Clara Christie Centre for Mouse Genomics, a state-of-the-art transgenic mouse facility.

-Dr. Benn has had continuous involvement in professional and community-based organizations, including: the Canadian Association for Laboratory Animal Science (currently a director); the Canadian Association for Laboratory Animal Medicine (and serves as its representative on CCAC Council); the Association for Assessment and Accreditation for Laboratory Animal Science (currently an ad hoc consultant); the International Council for Laboratory Animal Science, and the Guelph Humane Society.
+Dr. Benn has had continuous involvement in professional and community-based organizations, including: the Canadian Association for Laboratory Animal Science; the Canadian Association for Laboratory Animal Medicine; the Association for Assessment and Accreditation for Laboratory Animal Science (currently an ad hoc consultant); the International Council for Laboratory Animal Science, and the Guelph Humane Society (Honorary Member).